entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

    If you want to use another Keycloak installation, modify the reference in the Keycloak YAML file located in the `svc/` folder.

-2. In this blueprint generated project, Docker Compose persists Keycloak data across restarts by default.
+2. In this blueprint-generated project, Docker Compose persists Keycloak data across restarts by default.
 If you want your data to reset on restarts:

    * Edit the `svc/keycloak.yml` file.
-Replace `-Dkeycloak.migration.strategy=IGNORE_EXISTING`,
-   with the following:
+   Replace `'-Dkeycloak.migration.strategy=IGNORE_EXISTING',` with the following:
    ``` yaml
    '-Dkeycloak.migration.strategy=OVERWRITE_EXISTING',
    ```